ahmedgamalyousef/Fawry-Internship-Task/README.md

 ## ❓ Quiz 2 : Scenario
 ### 🛠️ Internal Service DNS/Network Troubleshooting Report
 ###### 📋 Scenario
-- The internal service `internal.example.com` is unreachable.
+- The internal service `internal.example.com` is unreachable .
-- Users are seeing “host not found” errors.
+- Users are seeing “host not found” errors .
-- Task is to troubleshoot, verify, and restore access.
+- Task is to troubleshoot, verify, and restore access .
 ##### 1. Verify DNS Resolution
 ##### Commands Used :
 ```bash